(This post may contain affiliate links. Please read our disclosure policy for more information.)

 78. Snack on Local Produce

 The golden rule for travel is to eat like the locals.
-So when in Colorado, you must try the peaches grown in Palisade.
-If this western slope town is not in your travel plans, be on the lookout for Palisade peaches that are sent to the eastern regions of the state.
+So when in Colorado, you must try Palisade peaches.
+If this western slope town is not in your travel plans, be on the lookout for these delicious peaches that are sent to the eastern regions of the state.
 One to try: Peaches from Aloha Organics (alohaorganicfruit.com)

 3525 G Road, Palisade